mikeoleary/mikeoleary.github.io/_posts/2024-07-30-ftp-server-on-k8s-with-f5.md

 Now, configure CIS in the cluster so that applications can be exposed from Kubernetes via BIG-IP.[^3]

-I'm going to use NodePort mode (not cluster mode) in this example, but either will work.[^4]
+I'm going to use Cluster mode (not NodePort mode) in this example, but either will work.[^4]

 <hr style="border-color: gray">